 And that's it.
 Now use the Inflator to pump the tire back up.

-And yes, my new Inflator worked flawlessly in my case, and the tire got back to 3 BAR in about 10 minutes — thank goodness — just about the amount of time I needed to clean up, take a few deep breaths, and even snap a couple of photos.
+And yes, my new Inflator worked flawlessly in my case, and the tire got back to 3 BAR in about 10 minutes -- thank goodness -- just about the amount of time I needed to clean up, repack the car, take a few deep breaths, and even snap a couple of photos.

-In all, I was able to get us back on the way after some 45 minutes or so, most of which was spent on figuring out how to put a Repair Plug through the Insertion Tool’s eyelet.
+In the end, I was able to get us back on the way after some 45 minutes or so, most of which on figuring out how to put a Repair Plug through the Insertion Tool's eyelet.

-No matter how comfortable you are with handling tires, chances are your skills no longer apply when driving an EV.
-In a way, going electric means, you might have to get out of your comfort zone.
+No matter how comfortable you are with handling tires, chances are your skills no longer apply when driving an EV -- going electric means you might have to get out of your comfort zone.

 Sure, you can get a third-party spare tire and a jack.
-But that’d mean you’ll have to sacrifice range at all times.
-That said, knowing how to plug a tire can come in handy to prepare for that time when your luck runs out.
+But that'd mean you'll have to sacrifice range at all times.
+So, knowing how to plug a tire can come in handy to prepare for that time when your luck runs out.

 Speaking of preparedness, when we were having the well-deserved break in Santa Rosa an hour after the ordeal, my lady told me how she was grateful that I had been "so well-prepared."
 That was sweet of her.
 On the inside, I felt like a fool for having put the entire family in unnecessary danger.